 A. Instructor Resolution Warning Letter: Undergraduate Students Only

-a.
-The instructor becomes aware of evidence of improper academic conduct and determines if the allegation has merit and is minor.
-That person will write up the incident using the Warning Letter template in consultation with the academic honesty liaison or Chair of the Board and will contact the student to set up a meeting.
+- The instructor becomes aware of evidence of improper academic conduct and determines if the allegation has merit and is minor.
+That person will write up the incident using the Warning Letter template in consultation with either the academic honesty liaison or Chair of the Board and will contact the student to set up a meeting.
 They will meet in a confidential setting to discuss the allegation and show the evidence.
-The student will have the opportunity to respond to the allegation by asking questions about the evidence and/or providing an explanation to demonstrate that s/he is not responsible for the alleged improper conduct.
+The student will have a chance to respond to the allegation by asking questions about the evidence and/or providing an explanation to demonstrate that s/he is not responsible for the alleged improper conduct.

 If a review of Board records reveals no prior finding of responsibility, the Chair of the Board will review the letter and either approve the resolution or contact the instructor for a modification.
 If a modification is needed, the Chair will then contact the student with the modification agreed to by the instructor and the Chair, and at that time, the student may accept the modification, or withdraw their original acceptance of responsibility and go to a hearing.

 Final approval must be granted by the Chair.
 The approval process will take place within a week of receipt of the Letter, unless the Chair is temporarily unavailable to review it.